roby2358/vidman/SPEC.md

 A successful operation (i.e. move a video) must be reported in the message bar A failed operation (i.e. move a video) must be reported in the message bar with a reason why
+The app MUST NOT allow moving files between different volumes (e.g., from C: to D:).
+  If a move between volumes is attempted, the operation MUST be halted and the message "Can not move between volumes" MUST be displayed in the message bar.
 The video playback MUST support keyboard shortcut space to play/pause The video playback MUST support keyboard shortcut escape to exit the player The video playback MUST support keyboard shortcut enter to jump to the start